cemc/cscircles-wp-content/plugins/contact-form-7/readme.txt

 For more information, see [Releases](http://contactform7.com/category/releases/).

+= 3.9.3 =

+* Fixed: file uploading was disabled in some of server environments because of wrong use of mt_rand() function.
+* Translations for Hungarian has been updated.

+= 3.9.2 =

+* Fixed: incorrect behavior seen in demo mode.
+* Fixed: Flamingo saved submitter's contact info even when the submission was spam.
+* New: introduce wpcf7_skip_mail filter.
+* Enhancement: add a random-named directory to each uploaded file's temporary file path in order to make the path harder for a submitter to guess.
+* Translation for Punjabi has been created.
+* Translations for Turkish, Korean and Slovak have been updated.

 = 3.9.1 =

 * Fix: options with empty values didn't work correctly in a drop-down menu.